Healthcare Client Leverages AI to Simplify Subrogation Process

 In short, subrogation occurs when there’s more than one payer involved in paying a claim.
 If you’re driving a car and another car hits you, there are going to be at least two payers with a claim to your claim.
 Figuring out which payer is on the hook for what amount (if any) can be a pain, even for private insurers.
 But when taxpayer money is involved, it raises the ante.

 As mentioned, this client represents state-run health systems, which are tax-funded.
 These systems are designed to be the payer of last resort – that’s what this company was paid to ensure.
 But determining payer responsibility is not easy.
 One, these state systems are not uniform – each have their own idiosyncrasies.
 Two, one case can equal a lot of claims.
 Over the lifecycle of a case, a mountain of data can accumulate.

-“In the case of our client, we’re talking hundreds of thousands of claims against thousands of cases,” said Alan Stein, Vice President of the Healthcare practice at Saxony Partners.
+“In the case of our client, we’re talking hundreds of thousands of claims against thousands of cases,” said Saxony’s Thanh Nguyen.
 “And these cases take a long time to come to a resolution.
 In the meantime, they’re collecting tons of data on patients, demographics, and claims.”

 How do you begin to sort things out?
 Our client attacked the data with an army of analysts.

 “They’ve got a large staff, many of whom have a clinical background,” Nguyen said.
 “They examine each of these claims, analyzing codes, trying to determine whether the claim is related to a case.
 It’s very time consuming and very inefficient.”

 But what if the client could take this mountain of data, pair it with an AI platform, and leverage that platform to help lighten the workload?
 That’s what Saxony Partners was tasked to do.